 Several utility providers currently serve the plan area: Ameren UE (gas), Boone Electric Cooperative (electric), Boone County Regional Sewer District (sanitary sewer), and Water District #9 (water).
 While such services are available. expansion and/or upgrades to them will be necessary to permit greater levels of development intensity.
 The city has plans to extend a sewer trunk line along the north fork of Grindstone Creek to provide service to the proposed high school site and undeveloped acreage east of Route Z. Such provision will provide opportunities to reach presently underserved areas.
 Boone County Electric has recently upgraded capacity on their utility poles along St. Charles Road and Mexico Gravel Road in anticipation of future need.
 Water capacity will need to be improved, as current water flows are limited and may not provide the new high school or commercial development with adequate fire flows.
 Select major roadways are in place but are not designed to accommodate the higher traffic volumes that will come with increased development.
-St. Charles Road and the Route Z overpass are particularly troublesome roadways, which pending development pressures will impact.
+Two areas specifically identified by the Joint Commission as troublesome and in need of significant upgrades are the St. Charles Road corridor and the Route Z overpass.